 Nonfiction books are one type of children's book focusing on true events or factual information.
-To find the most popular nonfiction books for kids, you can check out children's literary award lists, bookseller bestseller lists, or recommendation lists from teachers, librarians, and parents.
+Once you've read this list, find more popular nonfiction books for kids on children's literary award lists, bookseller bestseller lists, or from recommendation lists by teachers, librarians, and parents.

 Favorite Nonfiction Books for Kindergarteners